|On this page|

 Digital assets are stored in a digital asset library file, with an

 .hda (Houdini Digital Assets) extension.
 (Older versions of Houdini created libraries with an

 .otl extension.)
 A library file contains one or more digital assets.

 Houdini loads any asset libraries it finds in

-HOUDINIPATH/hda.
+HOUDINIPATH/otls.
 You can also manually install libraries from other locations using the operator type manager.
 It’s possible to add directories to the

 The Orbolt store contains many free and for-pay digital assets you can download directly into Houdini and use in your scenes.